 Boil or steam and use in place of broccoli as a vegetable in main meals.
 Though it is very spicy - so is not suitable for those who dont get on well with spicy food.

-You can blend a 3-4leaves with 50ml yoghurt/creme fraiche and tablespoon of olive oil to create a tasty dip
+You can blend1-2 leaves with 100ml yoghurt/creme fraiche and tablespoon of olive oil to create a tasty dip

-If you are feeling adventurous and are a pro level ‘healthy’ person, blend it into a spicy smoothie with a pinch of turmeric, 100g plain live yoghurt, a teaspoon of extra virgin olive oil or sunflower seed oil (or you can use a teaspoon of black cumin oil or milk thistle oil - if you have that in stock - i’m impressed) and 100ml of water.You may want to freeze anything you dont use - so you can add a few leaves as needed to soups/dips in future.
+If you are feeling adventurous and are a pro level ‘healthy’ person, blend half a leaf to create a spicy smoothie with a pinch of turmeric, 100g plain live yoghurt, a teaspoon of extra virgin olive oil or sunflower seed oil (or you can use a teaspoon of black cumin oil or milk thistle oil - if you have that in stock - i’m impressed) and 100ml of water.You may want to freeze anything you don't use - so you can add a few leaves as needed to soups/dips in future.